GitOwenM/Technasium2021/Verslag.md

 We have two programs (MHCnuggets and Epitope Predictions) which both predict how likely a certain epitope is to be shown on the outside of the cell membrane with different haplotypes.
 This is important in the recognition of own body cells.
 If a cell presents an epitope, which is not recognised by the immune system, it will be killed [RJCB: reading it like that makes this appear a bad idea: why is this a good idea?].
 This presentation of epitopes also plays a key role in vaccine development [RJCB: connect these two sectences, '... key role, because to be effective ...'].
 In order for a vaccine to be effective you want the epitopes to be presented as often as possible, so the immune system can quickly detect it and develop antibodies against the pathogen.
 However, these programs output some very [RJCB: remove 'very', use a quantification instead if there is one] different results and thus it is unknown if the given predictions are trustworthy or not [RJCB: no, both programs may even be right!
 Compare thermometers that show Celcius and Fahrenheit].
 In this paper we discuss the differences between these programs, why they are caused, and how this affects the usefulness of the results.

 ## Hypothesis

 We do not yet have a hypothesis as to why the programs give different results.
 We suspect it has something to do with the different methods both programs use, but we don’t know enough about this, because we have not figured out how both models work yet.

-[RJCB: I enjoy the honesty here!
-Please keep preferring to do so over bluffing :-)]
+[RJCB: put something useful here, write what it is that you test and what you expect, e.g. 'We expect that both tools agree on which epitopes have a higher or lower IC50]

 ## Methods
 ### How does it work?
 In this table we have the temperature in two different units: Celsius and Fahrenheit.
 If we were to plot this table, we would get the following graph (image x).
 The x-axis shows the temperature in Celsius and the y-axis shows the temperature in Fahrenheit.
 In this example it is easy to see the correlation: as we increase the value of the x-axis, the y-axis follows.
 Such a correlation is not always easy to spot.
+[RJCB: No, in this case, such a correlation is very easy to spot :-) I suggest to add a Celsius-to-Fahrenheit plot as you do below, to see how an excellent correlation looks like]

 ![image](https://user-images.githubusercontent.com/78077905/115678460-ce139380-a351-11eb-9464-ddcd8711bcc3.png)
+[RJCB: The axes have weird labels, especially 'Celsius' on the x axis, and 'Temperature' on the y axis.
+What about using 'Temperature (Kelvin)' on the Y axis, then using 'Temperature' in Celsius and Fahrenheit on the y axis. ]

-This example is exactly the same as the previous example, but we added some noise to the measurements.
+This example is exactly the same as the previous example, but we added some noise to the measurements [RJCB: I enjoy this build up!
+Show the ].
 Though, at first glance, it might not seem like there is a clear correlation between the two, a trendline shows that this assumption is false.
 We still have the same correlation between the temperature in Celsius and the temperature in Fahrenheit.

 ![image](https://user-images.githubusercontent.com/78077905/115678566-f00d1600-a351-11eb-9ffc-de2db6c371d9.png)